LasseNiermann/lasseniermann.github.io/README.md

 ### Data Storage
 All stored data is kept on protected servers.
 While storage methods vary, most data is kept within password-protected databases.
 Please keep in mind that even with these protections, no data can ever be 100% secure.
 All efforts are taken to keep your data secure and private, but its absolute security cannot be guaranteed.

+### Your Rights
+We comply with all laws including GDPR.
+To view, correct or remove your data, contact us.
+Contact for privacy concern/inquieries: luna [dot] niermann [at] gmail [dot] com.

 ### Feedback